aregtech/areg-sdk/docs/wiki/02a-cmake-config.md

 ---

 ### 23. **AREG_ENABLE_OUTPUTS**
    - **Description**: Controls whether output directories use the CMake binary directory or AREG SDK-specific defaults.
-When disabled (`OFF`), AREG-specific settings are ignored in favor of CMake’s default outputs, useful when integrating AREG into third-party builds.
+When disabled (`OFF`), AREG-specific settings are ignored in favor of CMake's default outputs, useful when integrating AREG into third-party builds.
    - **Possible Values**: `ON`, `OFF`
    - **Default**: `ON`
    - **Example**: `cmake -B ./build -DAREG_ENABLE_OUTPUTS=OFF`